technomancy/bludgeon/README.txt

 == Install:

-  $ sudo gem install technomancy-bludgeon --source=http://gems.github.com
+  $ sudo gem install bludgeon

 == Todo:

 * Research actual weight needed to bludgeon someone to death.
 * Allow calculations to take font size into account.
-* Calculate by wrapping long lines instead of truncating.
+* Calculate by wrapping long lines instead of truncating. (use pr utility?)
 * Allow for portrait-orientation printouts when extremely long lines are common. (*ahem* Rails.)